Scientific Name

 Water needs are easily achieved by filling the cup at the base of the leaves.
 The water that collects in the pot should be emptied weekly to remove debris and the dead insects the stagnant water tends to lure into the cup.

 Set the pot in a saucer of gravel filled partially with water to increase humidity and help provide a moist atmosphere.
-Make sure the roots are not submerged in the water, or this might invite rot.
+Ensure the roots are not submerged in the water, which might invite rot.

-Some Bromeliads grow well as Air Plants, which are glued or nested onto logs, moss, or other non-soil organic items.
+Some Bromeliads grow well as Air Plants, glued or nested onto logs, moss, or other non-soil organic items.

 Learn more at How to Grow and Care for Bromeliads.